Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

 To solve each MIO in Algorithm \ref{alg:parametricK}, we invoke a Generalized Benders Decomposition scheme \citep{geoffrion1972generalized}, which was specialized to sparse regression problems by \cite{bertsimas2020sparse}, enhanced with some ideas from the optimization literature summarized in the works \cite{bertsimas2020sparse2, hazimeh2020fast}.
 For the sake of conciseness, we defer these implementation details to Appendix \ref{sec:append.implementationdetails}.

-\paragraph{Algorithm \ref{alg:parametricK} in Action: } Figure \ref{fig:algvarykinaction} depicts visually the lower and upper bounds on $g$ from Algorithm \ref{alg:bounds} (left) and after running Algorithm \ref{alg:parametricK} to completion (right) on a synthetic sparse regression instance generated in the fashion described in our numerical experiments, with $k=n$, $n=200, p=20$, $\gamma=1/\sqrt{n}$, $\tau_{\text{true}}=10$, $\rho=0.7$, $\nu=1$, where $\tau \in\{2, \ldots, 19\}$, and using the outer-approximation method of \cite{bertsimas2020sparse} as our solver for each MIO with a time limit of $60$s.
-We observe that Algorithm \ref{alg:parametricK} solved $1694$ MIOs to identify the optimal $\tau$, which is a 53\% improvement on complete enumeration.
+\paragraph{Algorithm \ref{alg:parametricK} in Action: } Figure \ref{fig:algvarykinaction} depicts visually the lower and upper bounds on $h$ from Algorithm \ref{alg:bounds} (left) and after running Algorithm \ref{alg:parametricK} to completion (right) on a synthetic sparse regression instance generated in the fashion {described by \cite{bertsimas2020sparse2} and restated in Section \ref{append.syntheticdata} for completeness}, with $k=n$, $n=200, p=20$, $\gamma=1/\sqrt{n}$, $\tau_{\text{true}}=10$, $\rho=0.7$, $\nu=1$, where $\tau \in\{2, \ldots, 19\}${, we have the tolerance parameters $r=kp$ and $\text{opt}_{\text{tol}}=10^{-2}$}, and using the outer-approximation method of \cite{bertsimas2020sparse} as our solver for each MIO with a time limit of $60$s.
+We observe that Algorithm \ref{alg:parametricK} solved $1694$ MIOs to identify the optimal $\tau$, which is a 53\% improvement over complete enumeration.
 Interestingly, when $\tau=19$, the perspective relaxation is tight after omitting any fold of the data and we have tight bounds on the LOOCV error without solving any MIOs.
-In our computational experiments, see Section \ref{sec:compExactLOOCV}, we test Algorithm~\ref{alg:parametricK} on real datasets and find that it reduces the number of MIOs that need to be solved by 50-80\% with respect to complete enumeration.
+In Section \ref{sec:compExactLOOCV}, we test Algorithm~\ref{alg:parametricK} on real datasets and find that it reduces the number of MIOs that need to be solved by 50-80\% with respect to complete enumeration.
 For more information on how the bounds evolve over time, we provide a GIF with one frame each time a MIO is solved at the link \url{https://drive.google.com/file/d/1EZdNwlV9sEEnludGGM7v2nGpB7tzZvz4/view?usp=sharing}.